-A complete description of the Program can be found in the Agency's 2022 Long-Term Renewable Resources Procurement Plan ("Plan," "Long-Term Plan," or "Revised Plan").2 This Guidebook also reflects changes to the Program that were proscribed through the enactment of Public Act 102-0662 and adopted in the Long-Term Plan.
-On July 14, 2022, the Commission approved, with modifications, the Agency's 2022 Long Term Renewable Resources Procurement Plan.
-The Final 2022 Long-Term Plan was published by the Agency on its website on August 23, 2022.
+A complete description of the Program can be found in the Agency's 20222024 Long-Term Renewable Resources Procurement Plan ("Plan," "Long Term Plan,"" or "RevisedLong-Term Plan").2 This Guidebook also reflects changes to the Program that were proscribed through the enactment of Public Act 102-0662 and adopted in the Long-Term Plan.
+On July 14, 2022 February 20, 2024, the Commission approved, with modifications, the Agency's 20222024 Long-Term Renewable Resources Procurement Plan.
+The Final 2022 ("2024 Plan" or "2024 Long-Term Plan was").
+The Final 2024 Long-Term Plan will be published by the Agency on its website on August 23, 2022. and filed prior to the finalization of this Guidebook..

-This Section of this Guidebook contains a summary of the Program designed for quick reference; subsequent sections elaborate on various aspects of the Program, including further guidelines not found in the Plan.
+This Section of this the Program Guidebook contains a summary of the Program designed for quick reference; subsequent sections elaborate on various aspects of the Program, including further guidelines not found in the Plan.
 A glossary in Section 10 of this Guidebook provides a description of key terms used throughout.